dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 The Secure Launch Resource Table (SLRT) is a platform-agnostic, standard format for providing information for the pre-launch environment and to pass information to the post-launch environment.
-The table is populated by one or more bootloaders in the boot chain and used by Secure Launch on how to setup the environment during post-launch.
-The details for the SLRT are documented in the TrenchBoot Secure Launch Specifcation [3]_.
+The table is populated by one or more bootloaders in the boot chain and used by Secure Launch on how to set up the environment during post-launch.
+The details for the SLRT are documented in the TrenchBoot Secure Launch Specification [3]_.

 Intel TXT Interface
 ===================